 Note to self: Install a hand pump in the new house to help during power cuts and motor failures.

 Five minutes later, the power resumed.
-I was annoyed because had the power resumed earlier, I would not have gone to the terrace to collect rain water and would not have sprained my foot.
+I was annoyed because had the power resumed earlier, I would not have gone to the terrace to collect rainwater and would not have sprained my foot.
 Anyway, I was so glad that we were finally able to charge our phones, scout the terrace in the hope of picking a signal and communicate with our near and dear.
 We couldn’t reach many people whose phones were still dead, but we could inform the worried ones abroad and in different cities that we are safe.
 Landline phones were back up.
 Facebook and WhatsApp helped in knowing that our friends and relatives are safe.

-Moral: While many elders complain that youngsters have become too much dependent on technology and internet, they help a lot during crisis.
+Moral: While many elders complain that youngsters have become too much dependent on technology and the internet, they help a lot during a crisis.
 A lot of crowdsourced rescue missions were carried out to help the flood victims.

 Hearing that the route to my home is safe to travel, we went to inspect our house.
 Luckily, there was only ankle deep water inside the house.
-There was some stench and a lot of frogs, but nothing got damaged except my book shelf.
+There was some stench and a lot of frogs, but nothing got damaged except my bookshelf.
 I was so glad that my books were safe.
 The electronic items were not checked, but we didn’t dare switch anything on.
 That’s something to check later when things are better.
 With more rains predicted and yet another cyclone, it’s best to stay at aunt’s place for now.
 Now that I’m back to civilization, I’ve caught up on the news.
 While I was grumpy for four days, I’m feeling extremely lucky now.

 Moral: When you are down, think of the people who have it worse than you, consider yourself lucky and pick yourself back up.

 I was supposed to attend the Grace Hopper’s Celebration in Bangalore on 3rd and 4th December.
 I was quite upset when my flight got cancelled and was stuck in Chennai.
-Being a Committee Member, I would have got a trophy and certificate.
+Being a Committee Member, I would have gotten a trophy and certificate.
 Not to mention that I bought a new trolley bag, a formal top and an expensive heavy moisturizer.
-Now, I could use the trolley bag for my next trip and the top for office wear, but heavy moisturizers are of no use for me in Chennai because of the humidity.
+Now, I could use the trolley bag for my next trip and the top for office wear, but heavy moisturizers are of no use to me in Chennai because of the humidity.
 Though I was upset on Wednesday, I am glad today that I stayed here.
 Had I gone to Bangalore, I would have worried myself sick thinking about my family.
 My parents and close relatives would also have been worried about me.

 Moral: Sometimes, things that appear to be bad luck are blessings in disguise.

 This Karthigai month (Tamil month from mid-November to mid-December) has brought a lot of darkness in the form of rain.
 Many volunteers have been the deepam (lamp) and helped the victims.
 Chennai is still in crisis.
-Hoping that things will clear up soon and the month of Margazhi (mid-Dec to mid-Jan) will be as cheerful as a colorful kolam.
+Hoping that things will clear up soon and the month of Margazhi (mid-Dec to mid-Jan) will be as cheerful as a colourful kolam.